 Users and Patrons: In the Dashboard, there is a column called "Last Message From" that shows who sent the most recent message on the ticket.
 User means users of LibAnswers or Library employees.
 Patron means our users or people asking the questions.

 Internal Note tab: USE WITH CAUTION! notes visible to all with LibAnswers queue access.
 Internal notes don't appear in patron's email when replying from LibAnswers system.
 Internal notes DO appear in patron's email when replying from Outlook!

 Assign/Transfer tab: assign/transfer tickets to LibAnswers users or queues

 CC Answer to: add relevant email addresses/shared mailboxes to include

-Analytics: when closing a ticket, select appropriate category to record analytics
+Analytics: when closing a ticket, select appropriate queue to record analytics

-Ticket status: when you 'submit' your response by 'creating a reply', sending an 'internal note' or assigning a ticket to someone else, you must choose a ticket status.
+Submission options when you 'take action' on a ticket: when you 'submit' your response by 'creating a reply', sending an 'internal note' or assigning a ticket to someone else, you must choose a ticket status.
+A ticket's status also displays on the Dashboard.
 Below are the definitions of each status.